 Environmental, social, and governance (ESG) summary

 |Total ESG percentile||14.2|

 |Social score percentile||3|

 |Level of controversy||3|

-While Visa's payout ratio might seem fairly standard, it's worth remembering that Visa may be investing much of the rest of its net profits in future growth.
+While Visa's payout ratio might seem low, this can signify that Visa is investing more in its future growth.

 Visa's shares were split on a 4:1 basis on 18 March 2015.
 So if you had owned 1 share the day before before the split, the next day you'd have owned 4 shares.
 This wouldn't directly have changed the overall worth of your Visa shares – just the quantity.
 However, indirectly, the new 75% lower share price could have impacted the market appetite for Visa shares which in turn could have impacted Visa's share price.